turkeyes/importannots/README.md

 Config fields:
 * `advanced.hideIfNotAccepted`: will automatically hide your HIT and show an error message if the user is viewing in an MTurk iFrame and has not yet accepted the task.
 The same behavior can be invoked manually from `custom.js` by calling `hideIfNotAccepted()`. (bool)
+* `advanced.includeDemographicSurvey` - setting this value to `true` automatically adds a demographic survey to the end of your task and collects/validates the data in it.

 Features:
 * use a queryword `skipto=<taskIndex>` to skip forward to the given `taskIndex`, for debugging purposes.